Cache Invalidation in Specific Scenarios

 Note:

 The URLs provided here are examples only.
-Check the exact URL for your implementation before you submit an invalidation request.
+Check the exact URL for your setup before you submit an invalidation request.
 For information about how to find the correct URL, see Find URLs for Cache Invalidation.

 Updating Stylesheets